WageCalculator

 How many hours per week does this salary conversion use?

 The calculator can use any hours-per-week figure you enter.
-On this page it starts with a 38 hour week, which is a common Australian full-time benchmark under the National Employment Standards.
+On this page it starts with a 37.5 hour week (7.5 hours per day), which is common for Australian office and professional roles.
+You can change this to 38 hours or any other figure to match your work pattern.

 Does this include tax and superannuation?